SciML/JumpProcesses.jl/docs/src/jump_types.md

 ### Mathematical Specification of an problem with jumps

+Jumps (or point) processes are stochastic processes with discrete changes driven by some `rate`.
+The homogeneous Poisson process is the canonical point process with a constant rate of change.
+Processes involving multiple jumps are known as compound jump (or point) processes.

-Jumps are defined as a Poisson process which changes states at some `rate`.
-When there are multiple possible jumps, the process is a compound Poisson process.
-On its own, a jump equation is a continuous-time Markov Chain where the time to the next jump is exponentially distributed as calculated by the rate.
-This type of process, known in biology as "Gillespie discrete stochastic simulations" and modeled by the Chemical Master Equation (CME), is the same thing as adding jumps to a `DiscreteProblem`.
-However, any differential equation can be extended by jumps as well.
+A compound Poisson process is a continuous-time Markov Chain where the time to the next jump is exponentially distributed as calculated by the rate.
+This type of process is known in biology as "Gillespie discrete stochastic simulation", modeled by the Chemical Master Equation (CME).
+Alternatively, in the statistics literature the composition of Poisson processes is described by the superposition theorem.

+Any differential equation can be extended by jumps.
 For example, we have an ODE with jumps, denoted by

 ```math
 \frac{du}{dt} = f(u,p,t) + \sum_{i}c_i(u,p,t)p_i(t)
 ```

 where ``p_i`` is a Poisson counter of rate ``\lambda_i(u,p,t)``.
 Extending a stochastic differential equation to have jumps is commonly known as a Jump Diffusion, and is denoted by

 ```math